Privacy privacy://junk-mailer-policy

 How Junk Mailer handles data

-Important use limitation: Junk Mailer is intended only for use with an email address you own, control, or are explicitly authorized to use, and only where you have consent to receive the resulting subscriptions.
-Junk Mailer is not intended for harassment, third-party targeting, or unlawful unsolicited messaging.
+Important use limitation: Junk Mailer is intended only for use with an email address you own, control, or are explicitly authorized to use, and only where you have consent to receive the resulting subscription-related activity.
+Junk Mailer is not intended for harassment, third-party targeting, pranks, retaliation, or unlawful unsolicited messaging.

-Important platform position: Junk Mailer does not itself send marketing email campaigns to third parties.
-It is a user-initiated utility designed to help a user create a more active inbox experience around a chosen topic lane.
+Important platform position: Junk Mailer does not itself operate as an outbound email campaign sender to third parties.
+It is a user-initiated utility designed to help a user create a more active inbox experience around selected categories.
 Third-party publishers control what they send, when they send it, how opt-in is handled, and how unsubscribe flows work on their own systems.

 Policy details

 The sections below explain the main privacy and data-handling points in plain language.
-This page is meant to be readable while still covering the core operational and compliance topics relevant to Junk Mailer.
+This page is meant to stay readable while covering the core operational, advertising, sponsor/deal, payment-coming-soon, backend, support, security, and third-party interaction points relevant to Junk Mailer.

 1) Scope of this Privacy Policy

-This Privacy Policy applies to information processed through Junk Mailer’s website, interface pages, receipt pages, browser-local continuity, optional sponsor-supported flows, support communications, and related misuse-prevention or security controls.
+This Privacy Policy applies to information processed through Junk Mailer’s website, public pages, free daily send flow, Sent review page, Runs page, Deals Room, MEGA pages, browser-local continuity, support communications, optional sponsor-supported flows, optional offer or survey flows, backend worker/KV style endpoints, analytics, ads, and misuse-prevention or security controls.

-It does not apply to third-party publisher websites, third-party ad networks, third-party survey or offer providers, analytics vendors, or other third-party sites you may visit through a link or integration.
+It does not apply to third-party publisher websites, third-party ad networks, sponsor pages, deal pages, survey or offer providers, analytics vendors, payment processors, or other third-party sites you may visit through a link, redirect, embedded script, iframe, ad, or integration.

 2) Information you provide directly